WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 ## 📷 Dashboard Preview

-The dashboard provides an interactive overview of coffee shop sales performance.
-Users can filter the data using slicers to explore trends across different months, products, and store locations.
+The dashboard allows users to interact with the data using slicers to explore sales trends by month, store, and product category.

 ![Coffee Shop Dashboard](Coffee-Dashboard.png)